 We are not going to silence foolishness by refusing to follow the rules (even when we don’t agree with them).

-We aren’t going to silence foolishness by speaking harshly about those we disagree with.
+We are not going to silence foolishness by speaking harshly about those we disagree with.

-And we certainly aren’t going to silence foolishness by getting into online political debates with strangers.
+And we certainly are not going to silence foolishness by getting into online political debates with strangers.

 We are called as Believers to honor all men.
 By doing so we are representing the Kingdom of God well, which should be our first priority in all that we do.